vks-brussell/VKS_Challenge/README.md

 This is where all the calls to the Dog API should take place.
 This file should be populated with endpoints that the frontend can access.
 Every endpoint needs to use the proper method (GET, POST, PATCH, etc.) and should return the proper data to the frontend.
 There should also be some form of error handling in the event of an incorrect request.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Further Instructions

+1. You can modify and use any of the pre-existing code to achieve your goal.
+2. Please do not spend more than 1-2h on this project and write notes about your solutions and/or thought process :) It is okay if you were unable to complete it.
+3. For simplicity it would be best you fork, clone this repository, and then push your final work as a pull request to this repository.
+Or alternatively send us a link to your repository on github.
+4. If you ever have any questions, feel free to email us.